ibra-kdbra/Journey_FullStack/README.md

 Every tool here is like a piece of a puzzle—it depends on your project’s needs.
 Are you building a data-heavy dashboard?
 React with Next.js could be your go-to.
 A quick MVP?
 Firebase or Vue might be your best bet.
 Whatever you choose, keep your code clean, your structure solid, and don’t be afraid to refactor when things start getting messy!

+Keep it simple and focus on the big picture.

+---